When your return/form appears to not be printing full size, this may be due to Windows display settings or Adobe Reader settings.

 - Close Adobe Reader and the TaxAct program.

-- Right-click on the TaxAct program icon (desktop shortcut).
+- Right-click the TaxAct program icon (desktop shortcut).

-- Apply the changes and close the Properties dialog window.
+- Click Apply to save the changes, then close the Properties dialog window.

 You can also check the display settings for Windows 7 and 8 and change them in general for your computer, or try this if you are using the online version of TaxAct: